Corporate Governance Statement

 The Chairman of the Company for the full financial year is considered an independent director in accordance with recommendation 2.1 of the ASX recommendations.

 The roles of Chair and Chief Executive Officer should not be exercised by the same individual.

 The roles of Chairman and Chief Executive Officer have never been occupied by the same individual.
 The Company is cognisant of the distinct difference between these roles and the need to keep them separate.

 The Board has an established remuneration and nomination committee.
 The remuneration and nomination committee has a written charter defining the role and responsibility of the committee.
 The responsibilities of the remuneration and nomination committee include matters relating to succession planning and recommend candidates for election or re-election to the Board.
 The committee will periodically assess the appropriate mix of skills, experience and expertise required on the Board and assess the extent to which the required skills and experience are represented on the Board.

 Companies should disclose the process for evaluating the performance of the Board, its committees and individual directors.

 The Board Charter provides for a review each year of the performance of the Board as a whole, the committees of the Board and individual directors.
 There have been open communications between directors about issues of performance and discussions with major shareholders about the structure of the Board.
-However, a formal review process was not undertaken during 2015.

 Companies should have a program for inducting new directors and provide opportunities for directors to develop their skills and knowledge.